 Author/Editor: Patricia Sykes

 Patricia Sykes is a poet and librettist.
 Her poems have won the John Shaw Neilson, Tom Collins, and Newcastle Poetry Prizes.
-Wire Dancing, her first collection, was commended in the Anne Elder and Mary Gilmore awards.
+Wire Dancing, her first collection, arose out of her experiences as a performer with the Women’s Circus and was commended in the Anne Elder and Mary Gilmore awards.
 Her second, Modewarre – home ground, was shortlisted for the Judith Wright Award.
 In 2006 she was Asialink writer in residence, Malaysia.
-Patricia has collaborated with Australian composer Liza Lim on Mother Tongue (for soprano and 15 instruments) and The Navigator (opera), nominated in the Green Room and Helpmann awards.
-Performances of these works include Brisbane Bicentennial Arts Festival, Melbourne International Arts Festival, Huddersfield International Contemporary Music Festival (UK) Festival d’Automne (Paris) MaerzMusik (Berlin) and the Chekhov Theatre Festival (Moscow).
+Patricia’s collaborations with composer Liza Lim have been performed in Australia and internationally, most recently New York.
+Her most recent collection is The Abbotsford Mysteries.
+A selection of her poems is currently being translated into Chinese and will be published as a joint English/Chinese collection by Flying Islands Books.

 sanctuary: Swan Lake, Phillip Island, Winner, 2002 Tom Collins Poetry Prize